 … and thanks for visiting my web page!

 I am a broadly trained ecologist, currently working as a postdoctoral fellow at the University of Arizona, in collaboration with Brian Enquist and Drew Kerkhoff (Kenyon College).
-Soon I will be joining the Federal University of Minas Gerais (Brazil) as an assistant professor in the Department of Botany.
+Soon I will be joining the Federal University of Minas Gerais (Brazil) as a professor of Vegetation Ecology in the Department of Botany.

 My research focuses on the evolutionary dimension of ecology, particularly in the areas of environmental niche evolution and its relevance for present-day ecological communities.
 However, I have a broader interest in ecology, having even worked on plant phenology and seed dispersal in the past.
 More specifically, my work is grounded in natural history, plant community surveys, biodiversity theory and novel phylogenetic methodologies.
 This approach provides a foundation to synthesize and address disparate evolutionary and biogeographic questions.